team-affix/lc/README.md

 **Building and linking against the library is required for usage in your project**.

 ### Building & Testing

+Currently, building only has supported methods for Linux, but the build is simple.

 #### Build Library